NAMPORT CORPORATE GOVERNANCE PHILOSOPHY

-The Board has a unitary structure comprised of five non- executive directors, each of whom is appointed for a three-year term.
+The Board has a unitary structure comprised of seven (7) non- executive directors, each of whom is appointed for a three-year term.
 The Board of Directors has powers delegated to it by the Governance Agreement signed with the Portfolio Minister.
 Each director signs a performance agreement with the Portfolio Minister in accordance with the Public Enterprises Governance Act No. 1 of 2019 (as may be amended from time-to-time).

 The Board, in turn, delegates some of its powers to the Chief Executive Officer, through the Delegation of Authority, a document which clearly sets out the powers of the Portfolio Minister as shareholder, the Board, the Chief Executive Officer, the various board committees and management, as well as the respective limits of authority of each party.
 The delegation framework serves as a guide to relevant mechanisms for reporting by Board committees, the subsidiary companies and management.